-Amended Sub-rule (2) of Rule 4 of the Companies (Appointment and Qualification of Directors) Rules, exempts unlisted public companies which are joint ventures, wholly owned subsidiaries, and dormant companies from the requirement of appointing Independent Directors on their Board.
-Similarly, amended rule 6 of the Companies (Meetings of the Board and its Powers) Rules, exempts unlisted Public Companies from the constitution of Audit Committee and Nomination and Remuneration Committee.
+Amended Sub-rule (2) of Rule 4 of the Companies (Appointment and Qualification of Directors) Rules inter alia exempts unlisted public companies which are wholly owned subsidiaries from the requirement of appointing Independent Directors on their Board.
+Similarly, amended Rule 6 of the Companies (Meetings of the Board and its Powers) Rules, exempts such unlisted Public Companies from the constitution of Audit Committee and Nomination and Remuneration Committee.